Mohitnayak/NokiaPathFinder/README.md

 ## Files and functions

 - [app.py](src/app.py): The main Streamlit application file.
 It constructs the user interface and handles user interactions.
+- [components](src/components): Contains reusable components for the application.
+- [sections](src/sections): Contains the different sections of the application, each responsible for a specific part of the analysis.
+- [utils](src/utils): Contains utility functions and classes used throughout the application.